GnomonSine/hello-world-python/README.md

 # hello-world-python
-I will be creating basic programs while learning how to implement python.
+I will be creating basic scripts while learning how to implement python.